iotalex/CircusRxAssist/README.md

 •	Post resource types regarding grants used for copay assistance

 # Overview
 This is an open source software using a full stack framework to quickly create an environment to get resources for medicaiton costs.
-We will begin by using Iconic or Angular frameworks.
+We will begin by using Ionic or Angular frameworks.
 The project begins by building backend API endpoints using MVP concepts and OOP principles.

 # Project Vision
 To create a backend API to get resources for people on high dollar Medicare medications.